 Wall Data Inc. v.
 Los Angeles Cnty.
 Sheriff's Dept., 447 F.3d 769 (9th Cir.
 2006)

 Options when dealing with settlement

 (2) try to settle this case (using a skilled IP law firm can be worth looking into).
-You need to make sure you negotiate either for a dismissal, or the lowest possible settlement with the best possible terms of settlement agreement.
+You need to make sure you negotiate either for dismissal or the lowest possible settlement with the best possible terms of the settlement agreement.

-There may be other options such as going on the offensive and filing for declaratory judgement.
+There may be other options, such as going on the offensive and filing for declaratory judgment.